mscws/cws-caseworker-parent-portal/README.md

 ### [Notes and Assumptions](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Notes-and-Assumptions)

 ### Report Bugs & Issues
-If you found a bug and/or issue with the prototype or the documentation, please email or contact the following person via mobile:
+If you find a bug and/or issue with the prototype or the documentation, please contact "Miquel (Mike) Stubbs" via email (miquel.stubbs@unisys.com) or mobile at (614) 596-7140.
-Miques (Mike) Stubbs
-(614) 596-7140
-miquel.stubbs@unisys.com